 Digital Knife Cutting

 Digital knife cutting uses oscillating or drag knives controlled by CNC motion to cut printed sheets without physical tooling.
-Digital knife cutting suits short runs and rapid prototype cartons, because no steel‑rule die is built.
+Digital knife cutting suits short runs and rapid prototype cartons because no steel‑rule die is built.
 Cut lines follow the dieline directly from print files, and accuracy depends on vacuum hold‑down and sensor registration.
-Pre‑laminated surfaces cut cleanly if the blade geometry matches film hardness; thick corrugated sheets require slower knife speeds to avoid fiber shred.
+Pre‑laminated surfaces cut cleanly if the blade geometry matches film hardness; thick corrugated sheets require slower knife speeds to avoid fiber shredding.

 Laser Die Cutting